tris-ten/custom-default-scoreboard/README.md

 https://i.imgur.com/AAwRyxj.png (post: https://imgur.com/gallery/jPSOHHl)

 #### Notice:
-* I honestly don't give 2 shits if you change the source code or reupload as long as it's different from this.
+* I honestly don’t give 2 shits if you change the code in your own server or reupload as long as it’s different from this.
 Maybe just link this so people know its originality.
 * This resource is free.
 Why have this shit paid?
 Lmao took me 5 minutes.